 <geo-location watch-pos high-accuracy latitude="[[_twoWayBinding('lat')]]" longitude="[[_twoWayBinding('lng')]]"></geo-location>

-every time our position changes.
-We used two way binding to bind them to our lat
+The geo-location component will provide the latitude and longitude every time our position changes.
+We used two way binding to bind them to our lat and lng properties.

 <google-map